chetan-gehlot08/pixabay/README.md

 # Description
 The depdendencies for the project are described in the Gradle script build.gradle of the app, just sync the project in Android Studio and you are ready to go :)

+# Components Used
+MVVM Architecture - Robust, testable, and maintainable app with classes for managing your UI component lifecycle and handling data persistence.
+Coroutines - A coroutine is a concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
+Dagger hilt - Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.
+AndroidX - AndroidX is a major improvement to the original Android Support Library Data Binding - Declaratively bind observable data to UI elements.
+Lifecycles - Create a UI that automatically responds to lifecycle events.
+LiveData - Build data objects that notify views when the underlying state changes.
+Glide - A fast and efficient open source media management and image loading framework for Android

 List of third party libraries used in the project so far

 * Retrofit/OKhttp - A type-safe REST client for Android and Java